 Consultation activities and materials

 1. Launch of comprehensive consultations

-In line with Bill S-3, the Minister must initiate consultations with First Nations and other interested parties on issues related to Indian registration, band membership and First Nation citizenship by June 12, 2018.
+In line with Bill S-3, the Minister initiated consultations with First Nations and other interested parties on issues related to Indian registration, band membership and First Nation citizenship beginning on June 12, 2018.

 Formal announcement and correspondence to partners

-On June 12, 2018, the Minister of Crown-Indigenous Relations and Northern Affairs announced the beginning of consultation process.
+On June 12, 2018, the Minister of Crown-Indigenous Relations and Northern Affairs Canada announced the beginning of the consultation process.

 Correspondence announcing the launch of the consultations under the collaborative process was sent to: